Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Should be debatable

-There should be only one thesis statement per every essay written and should have a debatable claim or argument.
-This is done because you need your readers to invest some time reading your justifications and explanations about your essay assignment.
+There should be only one thesis statement per every essay written, and it should have a debatable claim or argument.
+This is done because you need your readers to invest sometime reading your justifications and explanations about your essay assignment.

 Knowing how do you write a good thesis statement is very important for your academic success.
 Your thesis statement can make or break your entire essay, so crafting a great one is crucial for any academic essay assignment.
 Consider crafting a thesis statement about a topic that is worth arguing and is debatable.